suhuo66/spring-data-jpa-extra/README.md

 	}
 ```

-- second create a file named Sample.xml in your classpath:/sqls/ (you can change this path by setting placeholder <font color="#008B8B">spring.jpa.template-location</font>)
+- third create a file named Sample.xml in your classpath:/sqls/ (you can change this path by setting placeholder <font color="#008B8B">spring.jpa.template-location</font>)

 ```xml
     <?xml version="1.0" encoding="utf-8" ?>